MaxMEllon/yarn_completion/README.md

 About
 ---

-yarn (node package manegaer) completion script for zsh.
+[yarn](https://github.com/yarnpkg/yarn) (Fast, reliable, and secure dependency management for JavaScript.) command completion for zsh.

 Requirements
 ---